Published On: Oct 04 2012 05:27:54 PM CDTUpdated On: Oct 05 2016 01:00:00 AM CDT

 1989: The Dalai Lama, Tenzin Gyatso, is named the winner of the Nobel Peace Prize for his nonviolent campaign to end the Chinese domination of Tibet.

-1983: Actor Jesse Eisenberg, who earned an Academy Award nomination for Best Actor for "The Social Network" and is also known for movies like "Zombieland," "Adventureland" and "Now You See Me," is born in Queens, New York.
+1983: Actor Jesse Eisenberg, who earned an Academy Award nomination for Best Actor for "The Social Network" and is also known for movies like "Zombieland," "Adventureland," "Now You See Me" and "Batman v Superman: Dawn of Justice," is born in Queens, New York.

 1982: Johnson & Johnson initiates a nationwide product recall in the United States for all products in its Tylenol brand after several bottles of Extra-Strength Tylenol capsules in Chicago were found to have been laced with cyanide, resulting in seven deaths.
 The incidents would lead to reforms in the packaging of over-the-counter substances and to federal anti-tampering laws.
 The case remains unsolved and no suspects have been charged.